-You can apply styles as long as you apply the presets as a layer, this is defined via the top bar in PS (shape layer, path, fill pixel).
-Select the shape and then go to the styles palette (found in the window menu) and apply a style to the shape layer.
+You can apply styles as long as you apply the presets as a layer, this is defined via the top bar in PS ( layer, path, fill pixel).
+Select the layer and then go to the styles panel (found in the window menu) and apply a style to the layer.
 You can also further modify the shape / style via the layer menu and the layer style dialog.

-They are supplied in standard CSH format.
-They are to be placed in the presets folder 'custom shapes' of PS or PS Elements.
-They can then be accessed via the right side menu of the PS custom shapes palette.
+They are supplied in CSH.
+They are to be placed in the presets folder of PS or PS Elements.
+They can then be accessed via the right side menu of the PS preset panel.
 Once selected, they can then be used with the custom shapes tool in PS as well as the equivalent tool in PS Elements and also the cookie cutter tool in PS Elements.
-You can also double click on the CSH file to load the presets into PS etc - that might be an even quicker way to use them
+You can also double click on the CSH presets to load the presets into PS etc - that might be an even quicker way to use them

 Now you have the presets - you can use them to create virtually anything.
 They are all for commercial use, all are CU4CU - use to create items for sale, use them to create personal items and much more - if you have any concerns about the uses, please contact us.
-They can be re-colored, blended, modified, distorted, you can apply effects, you can export the designs for use to other applications and much more.
-Literally, they are an unique toolkit of great designs for your projects.
+They can be re-colored, blended, modified, distorted, warped, turned into smart objects, used with perspective warps, grouped you can use visual effects, you can export the images for use to other applications and much more.

-You have the shape design in PS but you want to use the shape in Illustrator, well that is easy - simply apply the shape as a shape layer and copy and then paste in Illustrator.
+You have the decorative graphic in PS but you want to use them in Adobe AI, well that is easy - simply apply them as a layer and copy and then paste in Adobe AI.
 Really depends on the application.
 Some applications can use PSD format and the shape formats included as vector data.
-Another way would be to use the export command and paths to Illustrator which saves the data as an AI Illustrator file (though I have experienced issues reading the AI files at a later date).
+Another way would be to use the export command and paths to Illustrator which saves the data as an AI Illustrator file (though I have experienced issues reading the AI documents at a later date).
 They can also be saved as raster files via the save for web or save as command.
-Save the imagery as TIFF or PSD or PNG
+Save the imagery as TIFF or PSD or PNG or another format

-CSH format.
+CSH.
 The format is PS 6 which was the earliest version of PS for use with that format.
-You can use the CSH files with the any version of PS and PS Elements since that date
+You can use the CSH presets with the any version of PS and PS Elements since that date